elucca/Hex-vector-pathfinder/documentation/progress_report_week_3.md

 ## Cool stuff

 The pathfinder can currently be used to find paths where the ship starts from a standstill, flies to the destination and stops there, with Newtonian physics.
 It's quite neat to see how if you set the pathfinder to minimize time spent and ignore delta-v spent it accelerates to the midpoint, and decelerates from there.
 If you instead set it to minimize delta-v spent and ignore time spent, it accelerates once to a minimum velocity, drifts all the way to the destination and brakes there.
-Using both multipliers makes it use some compromise - spent some dV accelerating, drift some of the way there, then brake.
+Using both multipliers makes it use some compromise - spend some dV accelerating, drift some of the way there, then brake.

 ## Questions